The Quintic Wave Equation with Kelvin-Voigt Damping: Strichartz estimates, Well-posedness and Global Stabilization: Stabilization Mechanism and Microlocal Structure

 \section{Stabilization Mechanism and Microlocal Structure}

 In this section we clarify the stabilization mechanism underlying the Kelvin--Voigt model and its interaction with the microlocal defect measure framework.
 The argument relies on the contradiction strategy introduced in Lemma 3.1 of \cite{Cavalcanti2024}, adapted here to the truncated system.
 Since the demonstration is exactly the same in \cite{Cavalcanti2024}, simply replacing the frictional dissipation term with the Kelvin-Voigt type dissipative term, we only give an idea of the proof by showing the behavior of the Kelvin-Voigt term.
+In what follows, $\omega$ is a neighbourhood of $\partial \Omega$ satisfying the well-known Geometric Control Condition (GCC in short).